AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

                      }));
 ```

+#### Scalability (amount of data stored in prometheus database)

 Additionally you can configure the scrape job interval, which leads to less data in prometheus database.

-The user, that is used for querying the statistics, will only emit metrics for stored procedures it has permissions.
+The user, that is used for querying the statistics, will only emit metrics for stored procedures it has permissions to.
 This was not intended as a feature, but could be utilized for restricting the set of procedures for monitoring.
 Nonetheless in upcoming versions, better possibilities will be implemted for including/excluding particular stored procedures.

-### Extended Event Session
+#### Extended Event Session
 Following script deploys a proper event session to your SQL Server instance:

 ```SQL